cmcnulty/wrs-calculator/README.md

 start date, stop date (actual or projected) retirementDate

-Notes:
+# More Notes:

-    // contributing years should be no more than combined workingYears, because you can only contribute
-    // during years you are active.
-However, you may have contributed only the first few years of your active
-    // period, or the last few years, which would make a big difference, except that any past performance
-    // should be captured in the balance, in which case we always just track from current age to termination age
+Contributing years should be no more than combined workingYears, because you can only contribute during years you are active.
+However, you may have contributed only the first few years of your active period, or the last few years, which would make a big difference, except that any past performance should be captured in the balance, in which case we always just track from current age to termination age

-Ideas for UI:
+# Ideas for UI:
 Limitations
 1) Does not currently take into account participation in the Variable Trust Fund.
     The Variable Trust Fund in deliberately non-diversified across classes (no bonds, real estate, etc), it doesn't include a floor on losses, and it doesn't smooth the stock market volality.